-1. Trading principles and policies: shall include types of underlyings traded, trading or hedging strategies, setting of position limits.

-- 2. Trading procedures: shall include hierarchy of responsibility, trading process, division of powers and duties of relevant departments, procedures for preservation of trading records. - 3.
+- 1. Trading principles and policies: shall include types of underlyings traded, trading or hedging strategies, setting of position limits. - 2.
+Trading procedures: shall include hierarchy of responsibility, trading process, division of powers and duties of relevant departments, procedures for preservation of trading records. - 3.
 Risk management measures: shall include risk management scope, risk management procedures, methods and frequency of position evaluation, production and review of position evaluation reports, irregularity reports and procedures for follow-up surveillance. - 4.
 Audit procedures: shall include internal audit and self-inspection, frequency and scope of audits, audit reports and procedures for correction and follow-up of deficiencies.

-A securities firm trading foreign securities for its own account or engaging in foreign derivative financial product transactions shall not be involved in any of the following:
+A securities firm trading foreign securities for its own account or engaging in foreign derivative financial product transactions may not engage in margin transactions.